-SOLID AND HAZ WASTE SMPLG34Pre-Req CHM122, ENV121, ENV221, MTH2223
+SOLID & HAZ WASTE SMPLG 3 4 Pre-Req: CHM121 or CHM141, ENV121, ENV221, MTH222

 This course will cover the methods and procedures of managing solid and hazardous wastes according to applicable federal regulations such as the Resource Conservation and Recovery Act.
 Included will be the study of physical facilities and operational standards of sites that treat, store and dispose of solid and hazardous wastes.
 Case studies will be used to determine the methodologies of waste stream audits, pollution prevention, permitting and land ban determination.